 Why Should I Care?

-If that doesn't satisfy you, Shmoopers, maybe this will" The Iliad is the basis of and the model for every kind of war narrative, action movie, superhero comic, and adventure saga that has come after it.
+If that doesn't satisfy you, Shmoopers, maybe this will: the Iliad is the basis of—and the model for—every kind of war narrative, action movie, superhero comic, and adventure saga that has come after it.
 That’s right, people, we’re looking at the zero point right here.

 You want large scale clashing armies?
 You’ve come to the right place.
 Even matched duels or obviously unmatched duels?
 Check out the long one-on-one combat descriptions, or that crazy nonsense between Paris and Menelaus.
 Spy thriller?
 Odysseus’s nighttime raid totally fits the bill.
 Nail-biting special ops missions?
 The Trojan Horse ruse has your name written all over it.
 Swords-and-sorcerers magic adventure?
 Try anything with the gods busting in on the action, like, say, that whole Laocoon fiasco.
 Snakes—yikes.

 But that’s not all.
 Not only does the Iliad put the act into action, but it puts the philosophy in there, too.
-This isn’t just a reductive Good Guys versus Bad Guys bit of disposable nothing.
+This isn’t just a reductive Good Guys Vs. Bad Guys bit of disposable nothing.
 Instead, what’s behind all that fighting is a whole lot of thinking about what the fighting means.